 - Cake pop sticks or sucker sticks

-- Candy Melts- at least 24 oz.
-This is also referred to as summer coating, chocolate coating or candy coating and can be found in craft stores and cake supply stores.
+- Candy Melts – At least 24 oz.
+This is also referred to as summer coating, chocolate coating or candy coating, and can be found in craft stores and cake supply stores.
 During this tutorial we may refer to it as chocolate, do not be alarmed, we are still talking about Candy Melts!

-- Styrofoam- to place your cake pops in once you are finished dipping.
+- Styrofoam to place your cake pops in once you are finished dipping.

 Once you have everything gathered and your cake is made, we are ready to begin!

-Making cake crumbs
+Step 1: Making cake crumbs

-Preparing the cake dough
+Step 2: Preparing the cake dough

-Forming the cake pops
+Step 3: Forming the cake pops

 Now we are ready to form our cake pops.
-I like using an ice cream scoop to make sure my cake pops are a consistent size.
-Scoop out your cake pops, then using your hands roll the cake pops into tight balls.
+I like using an ice-cream scoop to make sure my cake pops are a consistent size.
+Scoop out your cake pops, then using your hands, roll the cake pops into tight balls.
 They should hold together well and not have cracks or crumbs.
 Remember to always make extras, just in case.

-Inserting sticks and freezing
+Step 4: Inserting sticks and freezing

 Place them on your plate and insert the sticks.
 I like to put the sticks in about half to three- quarters of the way into the cake pop.

-Removing from the freezer
+Step 5: Removing from the freezer

-After an hour, pull your cake pops out of the freezer.
-They need a few minutes to warm up just a little.
-I know, you are wondering why I told you they had to be completely frozen and now I am telling you to let them warm up, well let’s go back to high school chemistry class for the answer.
-When something is frozen, it shrinks and when it warms up again it expands, so our cake pops have shrunk, just a little, so if we pull them out now and dip them, they will be beautiful for about 10 minutes and then you will start to see your chocolate cracking and cake pop insides escaping any way they can, we don’t want that!
-So leave your cake pops on the counter while you warm up you candy melts and that will be just about the right amount of time for your cake pops to expand and still be cold enough to not fall apart and to not crack your chocolate.
+I know you are wondering why I told you they had to be completely frozen and now I am telling you to let them warm up.
+Well, let’s go back to high-school chemistry class for the answer.
+When something is frozen, it shrinks, and when it warms up again, it expands.
+So our cake pops have shrunk a bit.
+If we pull them out now and dip them, they will be beautiful for about 10 minutes and then you will start to see your chocolate cracking and cake pop insides escaping any way they can.
+We don’t want that!
+So leave your cake pops on the counter while you warm up you candy melts and that will be just about the right amount of time for your cake pops to expand and still be cold enough to not fall apart and crack your chocolate.

-Melting the chocolate
+Step 6: Melting the chocolate

-Remember the old commercials, chocolate melts in your mouth…you know the rest.
+- Remember the old commercials, chocolate melts in your mouth…you know the rest.
 The point is chocolate melts in your mouth!
-Which means chocolate melts at a very low temperature (below body temperature) do not try to boil your chocolate!
+Which means chocolate melts at a very low temperature (below body temperature).
+Do not try to boil your chocolate!
 When melted, chocolate should be a little warmer than room temperature.

-Make sure to melt more than you will need.
-The more candy melts you use the easier it will be to get them to work properly.
+- Make sure to melt more than you will need.
+The more candy melts you use, the easier it will be to get them to work properly.
 I usually melt 24-32 ounces at once.

-If you prefer using a double boiler to melt your candy melts make sure your water in the bottom pan does not exceed 130° F (or 50° C) and keep all water out of your chocolate, or your chocolate will seize up and you will have to start over with new chocolate.
+- If you prefer using a double boiler to melt your candy melts, make sure your water in the bottom pan does not exceed 130° F (or 50° C), and keep all water out of your chocolate, or your chocolate will seize up and you will have to start over with new chocolate.
 Not fun!

 Oh, they look beautiful!
 Dip the remaining cake pops and you are ready to wow your friends, family and customers, because everyone is going to want some of your sweet treats!